Pair correlations of the hybridized orbitals in a ladder model for the bilayer nickelate La$_3$Ni$_2$O$_7$

 In Fig.~\ref{fig:pair-corr_Hund-dependence}, we compare the pair correlation functions $P_{\perp}^{\mu\mu}(r)$ for various values of $J_{\perp}^{zz}$ and $J_{\rm H}$.
-We find that the pair correlations of both orbitals exhibit power-law decays ($P_{\perp}^{\mu\mu}(r)\propto r^{-K_{\mu\mu}}$), as is consistent with the behavior in the two-orbital Hubbard ladder~\cite{Kaneko_preprint}.
-Reflecting the presence of many carriers in the $x$ orbitals close to quarter-filling, $P_{\perp}^{xx}(r)$ is larger than $P_{\perp}^{zz}(r)$ in the range we plotted.
+We find that the pair correlations of both orbitals exhibit power-law decays ($P_{\perp}^{\mu\mu}(r)\propto r^{-K_{\mu\mu}}$), as is consistent with the behavior in the two-orbital Hubbard ladder~\cite{Kaneko_2024}.
+Reflecting the presence of many carriers in the $x$ orbitals close to quarter filling, $P_{\perp}^{xx}(r)$ is larger than $P_{\perp}^{zz}(r)$ in the range we plotted.
 In one-dimensional systems, on the other hand, the correlations persisting over long distances are also crucial, and therefore we show the decay exponent $K_{\mu\mu}$ in the inset of Fig.~\ref{fig:pair-corr_Hund-dependence}.
 Here, a smaller $K_{\mu\mu}$ is preferable to a quasi-long-range order (i.e., slower decay of the pair correlation).
 As seen in Fig.~\ref{fig:pair-corr_Hund-dependence}(b), the decay of $P_{\perp}^{zz}(r)$ at $J_{\perp}^{zz}=0.5$ is slower (i.e., has smaller $K_{zz}$) than that at $J_{\perp}^{zz}=0.25$.
 This tendency is consistent with the case in the one-orbital $t$-$J$ ladder, in which a larger $J_{\perp}$ is favorable for the pair formation~\cite{Dagotto_1992,Troyer_1996}.
-Moreover, our calculations in the two-orbital $t$-$J$ ladder show that Hund's coupling $J_{\rm H}$ enhances the pair correlations at long distances, supporting a smaller decay exponent $K_{zz}$. $P_{\perp}^{xx}(r)$ for the $x$ orbital in Fig.~\ref{fig:pair-corr_Hund-dependence}(a) also shows similar decay tendency against $J_{\perp}^{zz}$ and $J_{\rm H}$.
+Moreover, our calculations in the two-orbital $t$-$J$ ladder show that Hund's coupling $J_{\rm H}$ enhances the pair correlations at long distances, supporting a smaller decay exponent $K_{zz}$. $P_{\perp}^{xx}(r)$ in Fig.~\ref{fig:pair-corr_Hund-dependence}(a) also shows a similar decay tendency against $J_{\perp}^{zz}$ and $J_{\rm H}$.
 As summarized in the insets of Fig.~\ref{fig:pair-corr_Hund-dependence}, we find that larger $J_{\rm H}$ as well as larger $J_{\perp}^{zz}$ makes $K_{\mu\mu}$ smaller for both orbitals, i.e., they promote the quasi-long-range superconducting order.
-While in Fig.~\ref{fig:pair-corr_Hund-dependence} we show the pair correlations measured from a single reference site, the averaged pair correlation functions also exhibit the consistent dependence of $K_{\mu\mu}$ on $J_{\perp}^{zz}$ and $J_{\rm H}$ (see Supplemental Material~\cite{SM}).
+Arbitrariness in the choice of data points used for fitting and the choice of the reference site may affect the results for $K_{\mu\mu}$.
+We confirm that the $J_{\perp}^{zz}$ and $J_{\rm H}$ dependence of $K_{\mu\mu}$ gives a similar tendency to Fig.~\ref{fig:pair-corr_Hund-dependence} even when different fitting procedures or averaged pair correlations are used (see the Supplemental Material~\cite{SM}).
 While $K_{xx} > K_{zz}$ in most of the parameter sets used in Fig.~\ref{fig:pair-corr_Hund-dependence}, $K_{xx}$ is comparable to $K_{zz}$, suggesting that both orbitals cooperatively contribute to the pairing.